Terraform Provider

 chatbotkit_secret | Secure credential storage |

-chatbotkit_file | File uploads for datasets and other uses |
+chatbotkit_file | File records for uploads used by datasets and abilities |

 chatbotkit_portal | Customer-facing portal configurations |